-- ▲ Wild tiger in Assam, India. - ▲ Rhino keeper hand feeds two young rescued rhinos at IFAW-WTI's Centre for Wildlife Rehabilitation and Conservation (CWRC). - ◀ Ganga, an IFAW-WTI rehabilitated rhino, and her calf, Peter, roaming in Manas National Park in India.
+- ▲ Wild tiger in Assam, India. - ▲ Rhino keeper hand feeds two young rescued rhinos at IFAW-WTI's Centre for Wildlife Rehabilitation and Conservation (CWRC). - Ganga, an IFAW-WTI rehabilitated rhino, and her calf, Peter, roaming in Manas National Park in India.

-2018-2019 Annual Report International Fund for Animal Welfare securing fragile landscapes from China to Africa to India elephant sculptures placed around India to highlight humans and elephants living in harmony.
+securing fragile landscapes from China to Africa to India

+elephant sculptures placed around India to highlight humans and elephants living in harmony.